sebastialonso/page_adams/README.md

 $ gem install page_adams
 ```

+## Tests
+A basic suite of tests has been included into the gem, using RSpec.
+Clone the project, enter the folder and run `rspec`.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).